CraftAcademyLabs/ca_course/tips_and_tricks.md

 ###Testing JavaScript

-Add bothe Poltergeist and PhantomJS to your `Gemfile`.
+Add both Selenium and Chromedriver Helper to your `Gemfile`.

 !FILENAME Gemfile
 ```ruby